lynchdonala/Heatmiser-for-home-assistant/docs/stat.md

 - Profile Next Time - The next time there is a state change managed by the profile
 - Profile Current Temeperature - The profile's current temperature
 - Profile Next Temeperature - The profile's temperature at the next state change
+- Lock - Lock or unlock the keypad on a thermostat.
+Use the standard `lock.lock` service if you want to set a new pin number

   > ##### INFO
   >